Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Conclusion

 \section{Conclusion}

 In this work, a singe-stage keypoint-based monocular 3D object detection network named as FADNet has been presented.
 On the one hand, convolutional features that correspond to different output modalities have been tackled differently by adopting the strategy of output grouping.
 A convolutional GRU has been integrated to establish sequential association across output features from different groups.
 It has been found by experiment that this design contributes to the consistency between 2D and 3D estimations and improves the overall performance on the KITTI benchmark.
 On the other hand, motivated by the observation that the objects' depths are unevenly distributed along the vertical dimension of input images, a dedicated depth hint module has been devised to estimate the depth pattern.
 The depth hints output by the depth hint module are capable of providing informative hints for subsequent depth estimation.
-This initiative has also been proven to be effective in improving the network performance.
-Besides, the presented FADNet performs competitively against state-of-the art methods, providing a good trade-off between detection accuracy and running speed.
+The presented FADNet performs competitively against state-of-the art methods, providing a good trade-off between detection accuracy and running speed.

 \begin{IEEEbiography}[{ }]{Tianze Gao} received the B.S. degree in automation from the Harbin Institute of Technology, Harbin, China.
 Currently, he is working towards the Ph.D. degree in control science and technology at the Harbin Institute of Technology, Harbin, China.
 His research interests include autonomous driving technology, computer vision and artificial intelligence theories, with a particular focus on object detection and tracking in autonomous driving scenarios. \end{IEEEbiography}